Topiary Shrubs and Hedges

 "Living Wall" Privacy Fences

-There is more than one way to make your yard more private.
-First, decide if you want a movable privacy screen or something more permanent.
+There's more than one way to make your yard more private.
+First decide if you want a movable privacy screen or something more permanent.
 If the latter, fencing is one choice, along with other hardscape features.
-If you wish to go with plant material, you will have to decide between a formal or an informal hedge; I focus on the latter in this...
+If you wish to go with plant material, you will have to decide between a formal or an informal hedge; I focus on the latter here.